Last updated on May 13th, 2021

 A Fly Fishing Outfit for Big Predators (Freshwater or Saltwater)

-Again, the Predator is paired with the Lamson Guru – a great reel for stopping big fish in any scenario.
-This model also comes with a Rio Saltwater Leader and a Rio Coldwater Series Outbound Fly Line.
-The various pieces of this outfit fit nicely together for a great outcome on the water.
+The Predator is paired with the Redington Behemoth Fly Reel – a powerful reel for stopping big fish in any scenario.
+This model also comes with an RIO InTouch Outbound Short floating fly line, backing and tapered leader.
+The various pieces of this outfit fit nicely together for a great experience on the water.

 The Perfect Fly Fishing Setup for Bass